 We had a lot of git repositories and sometimes we had to implement some new feature across more of them and keep in sync.
 Which is hard and means we actually need only one repository for our project.
 Well, Google has everything, like everything, in one huge repository, so why would you need separate git for every microservice, right?

-Decision was made—merge it but with history.
+The decision was made—merge it but with history.
 No merge without history.
-You know, it's pretty easy to split one big repository into more repositories.
-Other way around is much harder with challenges on the way.
-That's why I want to give you this help if you are facing same step.
+You know, it’s pretty easy to split one big repository into more repositories.
+Another way around is much harder with challenges on the way.
+That’s why I want to give you this help if you are facing the same step.

-Let's go!
-First of all you need to know some theory.
-Best way how to merge repositories is to prepare them in state that there will be no conflict.
-Let's say you have repositories A, B and C and want them to merge into X. Think about how you want them merge into X. Probably best option is to have in final solution repository X with directories A, B and C containing original repositories in new merged one.
-By now you probably get that idea—first step is to move all files into directories and then merge them.
+Let’s go!
+First of all, you need to know some theory.
+The best way how to merge repositories is to prepare them in a state that there will be no conflict.
+Let’s say you have repositories A, B and C and want them to merge into X. Think about how you want them to merge into X. Probably the best option is to have in final solution repository X with directories A, B and C containing original repositories in new merged one.
+By now you probably get that idea—the first step is to move all files into directories and then merge them.

 You can do it simply with

 git mv but you will lose history.
 Actually you

 will not lose it, still, you can blame files and see history with

 --follow.
 And that’s why I don’t like this solution.
 There is a better one